EXTANT SEED PLANTS

 1/150.
 Old World tropics to Japan, the Pacific, and Australia (map: from Palgrave 2002).

-Chemistry, Morphology, etc. Vessels are in radial multiples (as quite commonly in woody Theophrastaceae and Myrsinaceae); there may be groups of druses in the abaxial epidermis; the fibers are septate; and the lateral bundles arise about half an internode below the leaf they supply.
+Chemistry, Morphology, etc..
+Vessels are in radial multiples (as quite commonly in woody Theophrastaceae and Myrsinaceae); there may be groups of druses in the abaxial epidermis; the fibres are septate; and the lateral bundles arise about half an internode below the leaf they supply.
 Information on floral development is taken from Caris et al. (2000); the ovules are separated by and partly sunken in placental tissue (see also Utteridge & Saunders 2001).

 Theophrastaceae [Myrsinaceae + Primulaceae]: herbs[?]; rays ³5-seriate, uniseriate rays 0 [not herbaceous taxa]; bracteoles 0; C imbricate, arising abaxially on common primordium [i.e. stamen primordium > petal primordium], subrotate, tube rather short.

-Phylogeny and Evolution.
-For the suggestion that rosette herbs may be the plesiomorphic condition for this part of the clade, see Anderberg et al. (2001); however, Lens et al. (2005a) find no evidence from wood anatomy that this is likely (apart from in a few Myrsinaceae).
+Phylogeny and Evolution: For the suggestion that rosette herbs may be the plesiomorphic condition for this part of the clade, see Anderberg et al. (2001); however, Lens et al. (2005a) find no evidence from wood anatomy that this is likely (apart from in a few Myrsinaceae).
 Note that in Myrsinaceae, herbaceous taxa such as Stimpsonia, Ardisiandra and Coris are basal to woody taxa, and variation in habit is very extensive in this clade as a whole.
 Smith and Donoghue (2008) found that the rate of mollecular evolution in the herbaceous taxa they examined was much greater than in the woody taxa.

-THEOPHRASTACEAE Link, nom. cons.
-Back to Ericales
+THEOPHRASTACEAE Link, nom. cons. - Back to Ericales

 6-9[list]/105 - two groups below.
 Mostly New World and tropical, some also more temperate and Old World (map: from Hultén 1971).